 The creative industry might be flooded with marketing speak, but there’s one buzzword worth adding to your glossary – brave.
-When it comes to ideas, Lydia Pang (Creative Director at Refinery29) reckons ‘brave’ is the adjective we should all be striving for.
+When it comes to ideas, Lydia Pang (Global Design Director at Nike) reckons ‘brave’ is the adjective we should all be striving for.
 How?
 Get out of your comfort zone, leave average behind and read on for her guide on what it takes to do it.
 If you have your sights set on New Blood Awards glory, listen up.

 I feel like creativity is such a weird word now, I don’t know what it means.
 But maybe that’s good?
 Maybe being brave means challenging our very understanding of creativity.
 The moment you feel comfortable with your creative output, in my opinion, you cease to innovate.
 You gotta really feel the fear to know you’re onto something good.
 You gotta get that scary anxious belly flip feeling, the one that feels like you’re sweating and potentially pissing a few people off.
 We have to have the energy and tools to challenge the daily and ask the uncomfortable questions.
 Maybe that’s it now, maybe being brave when it comes to creativity is rejecting what you thought you knew, and asking the sweaty questions.